matrix-org/synapse-email-account-validity/README.md

 You can find and change the default templates [here](https://github.com/matrix-org/synapse-email-account-validity/tree/main/email_account_validity/templates).
 Admins can install custom templates either by changing the default ones directly, or by configuring Synapse with a custom template directory that contains the custom templates.
+Admins that don't need to customise their templates can just use the module as is and ignore this paragraph.
 Note that the templates directory contains two files that aren't templates (`mail.css` and `mail-expiry.css`), but are used by email templates to apply visual adjustments.